-April was Earth month but did you know during April, Corrosion Awareness Day also occurred?
-While this date isn’t as well-known, preventing corrosion is an important way to help the environment and conserve natural resources.
-Whether you are a civil engineer overseeing infrastructure, a quality-control manager at a metalworking facility or have a nice set of tools you don’t want to rust, corrosion affects you.
-Corrosion is the natural process of a refined metal returning to a more stable state such as iron-oxide commonly known as rust, but we don’t have to accept it.
-Corrosion can be prevented and controlled to reduce wasted resources and extend the service life of assets.
+April was Earth month, but did you know Corrosion Awareness Day also occurred during April?
+While this date isn’t as well-known, preventing corrosion is a crucial way to help the environment and conserve natural resources.
+Corrosion affects you, whether you are a civil engineer overseeing infrastructure, a quality-control manager at a metalworking facility, or have a nice set of tools you don’t want to rust.
+Corrosion is the natural process of a refined metal returning to a more stable state, such as iron oxide, commonly known as rust, but we don’t have to accept it.
+Instead, corrosion can be prevented and controlled to reduce wasted resources and extend the service life of assets.

 Many studies have been done on the cost of corrosion.
-A frequently cited study was commissioned by the Federal Highway Administration, their investigation calculated that the direct and indirect costs of corrosion add up to 3.1% of GDP across all industries.
+For example, the Federal Highway Administration commissioned a frequently cited study; their investigation calculated that corrosion’s direct and indirect costs add up to 3.1% of GDP across all industries.
 In 2016, US GDP was US$ 18.56 trillion, tallying the cost of corrosion to be US$ 575 billion.
 The World Corrosion Organization, a group dedicated to raising awareness about corrosion around the world, calculated that in 2016 corrosion costs reached US$ 2.2 trillion worldwide.
-These costs include not only the corroded item but the cost to rework it, the loss of revenue and the cost of reliability issues.
+These costs include the corroded item and the cost to rework it, the loss of revenue, and the cost of reliability issues.

 It is not just corroded metal items that get wasted.
 One of the industries most affected by rust is transportation and utilities.
 Corroded pipelines cause costly leaks and spills that can potentially pollute the environment and waste resources.
 Another industry heavily impacted by corrosion is the manufacturing industry.
 Corrosion, scrap, and rework can be up to 30% of the product cost.
 The indirect cost of corrosion can be an additional 15% of product cost due to the maintenance of extra inventory, lost freight, warehousing, repacking and handling, production halts, air freight charges, personnel, etc.